life-at-the-frontier/validation-exercise/private-docs/report/report.md

 A number of studies have used computer algorithms with areal-level data to detect community borders.
 One such study @deanFrontiersResidentialSegregation2019 uses a statistical model to detect sharp community boundaries, referred to as social frontiers.
 However, to date, none of these studies has validated the accuracy of their algorithms externally using human participants or other means.
 Therefore, the evidence base for the usefulness of these algorithms for policy, researchers and the public has not been developed yet.
 Data and algorithmic issues could lead to i) misleading inferential results using these borders and ii) misinformation once the results of these algorithms are made available to the public and policymakers.

 This current study uses local residents and experts in Rotherham, England to test the validity of social frontiers producted by a border detection algorithm.
-We used the algorithm to create three sets of borders with high, medium and low levels of sharpness.
-All else being equal, we expect sharper borders are more likely to correspond to potential communities boundaries.
-Participants were shown several pairs of maps with borders at random and asked which map in each pair best corresponds to the local of community borders.
-We find that participants overwhelmingly tend to choose the set of borders with a high degree of sharpness however there is limited evidence that participants would choose medium borders over low sharpness borders.
+The sharpness of a boundary is defined by the difference in the proportion of foreign-born residents across two adjacent areas (after accounting for spatial autocorrelation and population size).
+All else being equal, larger differences lead to sharper boundaries and we expect sharper borders are more likely to correspond to potential communities boundaries.
+We used the algorithm to find three maps: map A had the sharpest borders, C had the least sharp borders and B had borders that were in between.
+Participants were shown several pairs of maps and asked which map in each pair best corresponds to the local community borders.
+We found that participants overwhelmingly tend to choose the set of borders with a high degree of sharpness however there is limited evidence that participants would choose medium borders over low sharpness borders.
 Due to implementation issues, we did not achieve the desired sample size set out in our protocol.
 We discuss limitations and directions for future research.
 The study was pre-registered @zhangDiscreteChoiceExperiment.

 ## Literature review